Glissando/JavaRPG/README.md

 ## Positions

-Positioning of abilities/skills is done using bitmasks.
+Positioning of abilities/skills is handled using bitmasks.

 ## Code snippet